 The Project Configuration Provider manages the project configurations.
 The environment and other packages, to gain access to and retrieve information about a project's configurations, call the interfaces attached to Project Configuration Provider object.

-There are no VSIP interfaces to create solution configurations programmatically.
-There are no VSIP APIs for editing the solution configurations.
+You can’t create or edit solution configuration files programmatically.
 You must use DTE.SolutionBuilder.
-See Solution Configuration and Automation Model for more information.
+See Solution Configuration for more information.

 To publish a display name to be used in the configuration UI, your project should implement get_DisplayName.
 The environment calls GetCfgs, which returns a list of IVsCfg pointers that you can use to get the display names for the Configuration and Platform information to be listed in the environment's UI.
 The active configuration and platform are determined by the project's configuration stored in the active solution configuration.
 The FindActiveProjectCfg method can be used to retrieve the active project configuration.